CHANDAN1315/CP-Notes/Bit-manipulation/Bit magic.md

          ***note :( here Right shif operator will push the Binary of that number i'th time rightward    .)

-2) Check the i'th bit is set or not.
+2. Check the i'th bit is set or not.

         n = n & (1<<i)
         note : The integer having one set bit is power of 2.

-3)  set the i'th bit
+3. set the i'th bit

         (n | (1<<i))

-4) Unset the i'th bit
+4. Unset the i'th bit

         (n & (~(1<<i)))

-5) Toggle the i'th bit
+5. Toggle the i'th bit

         (n ^ (1<<i))

-6) inverting every bit by one complement
+6. inverting every bit by one complement

         ~(n)

-7) to unset the right most set bit
+7. To unset the right most set bit

         n = (n & (n-1))

-8)lowest set bit
+8. lowest set bit

        ans = n & (-n)

-9) Lower case to upper case //
+9. Lower case to upper case //

         char ch = 'a' //(01100001)
         char mask = '_'//(11011111)
         char ans = (ch | mask) = 'A'

-10) upper to lower case
+10. upper to lower case

         ch = 'A' (01000001)
         mask = '' (00100000)
         ch | mask = 'a' (01100001)

 11) is power of 2

-    (x and !(x & (x-1)))
+        x and !(x & (x-1))

 12) Check the given number is power of (x) or not